LiatheHNaj/Software-Project/docs/definitions.md

 Project: DnD Character Creation

 ## Character
 Race - a set of species that a character can choose from.

-Character -  the person you are creating in the world to role play as.
+Character -  the person you are creating in the world to role play as

 Class - a fundamental part of the identity and nature of characters.
 This determines what kinds of attacks the character can use whether it be melee, magic, or other weapons.